Carterahart18/cursivepy/README.md

 ## About

-"Hello Handwriting" is a simple project which can train a Neural Network to recognize simple handwritten digits.
+"Hello Handwriting" is a simple project which can train a Neural Network to recognize simple handwritten digits, and then test the network either against training data or against your own handwritten digits.

 ## Getting Started